A case study in Research

 It mainly includes the Qualitative method, but sometimes also includes quantitative methods.
-You can utilize case study design in such a situation where you intend to describe, compare different aspects of the research problem.
+You can utilize case study design in such a situation where you intend to describe and compare different aspects of the research problem.

 How to do case studies in Research?

 The 4 steps of doing a case study in research are:

 Step 1: Need to choose a specific case